 About Tammy Wong Hulbert

-In the years 2000-2, she lived and worked in Beijing, China, working with the notorious Chinese contemporary art community.
-This experience had a profound impact on her own outlook towards contemporary art practices encouraging an interest in art practices that are more open ended and expressive of social concerns.
-Her recent works have often involved a socially engaged practice working with various urban communities, in particular addressing issues of migration, belonging and the role of art in encouraging an inclusive city.
+In the years 2000-2, she lived and worked in Beijing, China, working with the (then) underground contemporary art community.
+This experience had a profound impact on her own outlook towards contemporary art practices, encouraging an interest in art practices that are more open ended and expressive of social concerns and a desire to increase the visibility of contemporary Chinese and Asian art practices.
+Her recent works have often involved socially engaged practices working with various urban communities, in particular addressing issues of migration, belonging and the role of art in encouraging the curation of inclusive globalising cities.

 As a curator, she has worked with a wide range of Australian, Chinese and Asian contemporary artists in Sydney, Melbourne, Beijing, Shanghai and Suzhou, China in galleries. museums and urban public spaces.
 In particular, she was the gallery manager at Newcontemporaries Gallery and exhibitions co-ordinator at Customs House, Sydney.
 In her curatorial projects she is interested in bridging the gap between Australia and Asia through the creation of dialogue in relation to these diverse regions.